 We worked with her back and forth over what that image should look like and we came up with this design.
 It required a lot of finessing from our jeweler, Michelle, who is more accustomed to making less organic looking designs.
 After completion we sent her back all her gemstones.

 In the end, our client wrote, "I received the ring and I love it.
 It fits perfectly too!"

 For CASE STUDY 6 involves resetting diamonds and rubies.

 Since we started our company in 1995, customers have requested absolutely anything and everything, ranging from changing out gemstones in existing designs to immortalizing the pawprint of a beloved four-legged friend.

-For more detail on this, check out this 2 minute video on our Custom Jewelry Design process.
+Here's a short video on our Custom Jewelry Design process.